Alice Roberts: Television career

 Roberts wrote and presented a BBC Two series on anatomy and health entitled Dr Alice Roberts: Don't Die Young, which was broadcast from January 2007.
-She presented a five-part series on human evolution and early human migrations for that channel entitled The Incredible Human Journey, beginning on 10 May 2009.
-In September 2009, she co-presented (with Mark Hamilton) A Necessary Evil?, a one-hour documentary about the Burke and Hare murders.
+She presented a five-part series on human evolution and early human migrations for BBC Two entitled The Incredible Human Journey, beginning on 10 May 2009.
+In September 2009, she co-presented (with doctor Mark Hamilton) A Necessary Evil?, a one-hour documentary about the Burke and Hare murders.

 In August 2010, she presented a one-hour documentary on BBC Four, Wild Swimming, inspired by Roger Deakin's book Waterlog.
 Roberts presented a four-part BBC Two series on archaeology in August–September 2010, Digging for Britain.
 Roberts explained, "We're taking a fresh approach by showing British archaeology as it's happening out in the field, from the excitement of artefacts as they come out of the ground, through to analysing them in the lab and working out what they tell us about human history."
-The show was successful and aired its twelfth series in 2025.
+The show was successful and aired its thirteenth series in early 2026.
+In February 2026, Roberts announced that she would be leaving the show after 15 years.

 In March 2011, she presented a BBC documentary in the Horizon series entitled Are We Still Evolving?
-Later in 2011, she presented another BBC documentary called How to Build a Dinosaur, which aired on BBC4 on 21 September 2011.
+Later that year she presented another documentary, How to Build a Dinosaur, which aired on BBC Four on 21 September 2011.

 She presented the series Origins of Us, which aired on BBC Two in October 2011, examining how the human body has adapted through seven million years of evolution.
 The last part of this series featured Roberts visiting the Rift Valley in East Africa.

 In April 2012, Roberts presented Woolly Mammoth: Secrets from the Ice on BBC Two.
-From 22 to 24 October 2012, she appeared, with co-presenter Dr George McGavin, in the BBC series Prehistoric Autopsy, which discussed the remains of early hominins such as Neanderthals, Homo erectus and Australopithecus afarensis.
+From 22 to 24 October 2012, she appeared, with co-presenter Dr George McGavin, in the BBC series Prehistoric Autopsy, which discussed the remains of early hominids such as Neanderthals, Homo erectus and Australopithecus afarensis.
 In May and June 2013 she presented the BBC Two series Ice Age Giants.
 In September 2014, she was a presenter on the Horizon programme Is Your Brain Male or Female?